adharshkamath/adharshkamath.github.io/content/posts/mathy-compiler-demo.md

   }
 }
 </style>
-Refer to the accompanying [post](/posts/mathy-compiler) for an explanation about the syntax and the expected output.
+Read more about the syntax and the expected output of the project [here](/projects/mathy-compiler).
 <div>
 Useful symbols:
 <table style="margin-bottom:2%;margin-top:1%">